-Colgate University sues four types of fossil fuels to provide heat and hot water to campus buildings: fuel oil #6, fuel oil #2, kerosene, and propane (Table 6).
+In 2014, Colgate University used three types of fossil fuels to provide heat and hot water to campus buildings: fuel oil #2, kerosene, and propane (Table 6).

 Colgate's central steam plant heats 37 main campus buildings and provides the heat source for laundry equipment, domestic water heating, dining hall food preparation, laboratory, library, ice rink humidity control, and building humidification.
-While Colgate's primary source of steam production comes from the campus 900 boiler horsepower (BoHP) wood chip boiler, we use fuel oil #6 as our secondary fuel in the central steam plant.
-Fuel oil #2 is used as the primary heating fuel for 486,700 gross square-feet of facilities that do not have access to steam from the Central Plant.
+While Colgate's primary source of steam production comes from the campus 900 boiler horsepower (BoHP) wood chip boiler, we use fuel oil #2 as our secondary fuel in the central steam plant, which replaced fuel oil #6 at the start of the fiscal year as a part of the heating plant upgrade that prepared the system to accept natural gas.
+Fuel oil #2 is also used as the primary heating fuel for 486,700 gross square-feet of facilities that do not have access to steam from the Central Plant.
 This includes Colgate's buildings on Broad Street (e.g., fraternity and sorority houses, Sanford Field House, and others).
 Kerosene provides heat energy to a few buildings including 80 Broad Street, Seven Oaks Club House and Repair Shop, Schupf Art Studio, and the Student Health Center.
 And, finally, propane is used for fireplaces, heating, cooking, and hot water in a few buildings including a number of buildings on Broad Street, the Coop, Parker Commons, the Heating Plant, Frank Dining Hall, Bryan Dining Hall, Base Camp, Merrill House, Trap Range, 13 East Kendrick, Central Receiving, Watson House, Olin Hall, Wynn Hall, and 100 Hamilton Street.